ionous/tapestry/doc/content/api/_index.md

 ---
 title: "API Reference"
 weight: 500 # keep below all the regular pages
-params:
-  hideindex: true # w/o this, the list template will generate bad content
 ---

 This documents the commands used in <code>.tell</code> story files.